 People of faith stand in the ideal position to make that case.
 Generations of “walking the walk” ministering to the needs of the sick endows us with moral authority on the issue, a privilege hard-earned by those on the front lines of care and advocacy.
-Our Faith in Healthcare newsletter will lift up those inspiring examples of faith community service, and at the same time highlight our fast-developing opportunities to make an historic impact.
+Faith in Healthcare will use our newsletter and other forums to lift up those inspiring examples of faith community service, and at the same time highlight our fast-developing opportunities to make an historic impact.

 Sharing the Journey

 The newsletter is edited by Fran Quigley, who directs the Health and Human Rights Clinic at Indiana University McKinney School of Law and is an active member of multiple faith-based advocacy groups.
-His articles have been published in mainstream venues like the New York Times and in faith publications including Sojourners and America.
-Please contact Fran, email@example.com, with your ideas for stories and news items.
+His articles have been published in mainstream venues like the New York Times and The New Republic and in faith publications including Sojourners and America.
+He and Jessie Howenstine and Chris Stack, MD are the co-founders of Faith in Healthcare, previously known as People of Faith for Access to Medicines.
+Please contact Fran, firstname.lastname@example.org, with your ideas for stories and news items.

-In the end, this newsletter’s purpose is to pull us together as we travel our shared journey.
+In the end, Faith in Healthcare's purpose is to pull us together as we travel our shared journey.
 Today, too many of our brothers and sisters are suffering.
 But we carry the prescription for their healing in our pockets.